Visiting your GP

 If you are experiencing persistent pain in your hip or are

 finding it difficult to do normal things because of stiffness or

 loss of mobility, your GP is probably the first person you will

 GP is likely to ask about what pain you are experiencing at

 different times of the day, how your mobility is being affected and

 any other symptoms you have.
 They may already know that you have a

-condition such as arthritis which could affect your knee.
+condition such as osteoarthritis or rheumatoid arthritis which

 If you have not seen your doctor about the problem before, they

 may carry out a physical examination, and order X rays and blood